nwisbeta/github.io/README_GitHubPages_tools_requirements.md

 Only collaborators with admin permissions on the nwisbeta repository can approve pull requests (ie publish changes).

-Not yet tested edits submitted by collaborators who have generic permissions.
+Not yet tested: how GitHub handles edits submitted by collaborators who have non-admin permissions.

-## References:
+## References

 * https://idratherbewriting.com/documentation-theme-jekyll/index.html
 * https://jekyllrb.com/docs/installation/windows/